lika-kopt/insurance-cost-estimator/README.md

 ## Productionisation

-I built a flask API endpoint that was hosted on a local webserver.
+I deployed a trained machine learning model by building a Flask API endpoint that was hosted on a local webserver.
 The API endpoint takes in a request with a list of values and returns an estimated insurance cost.